Hello -I’m Rick!

 Working with brands

-I also collaborate with brands whose products are (and have been) part of my workflow.
+I also collaborate with brands whose products are (and have been) part of my workflow and assist me both creatively and in my business.

-I don’t chase trends, fake enthusiasm, or force gear into content where it doesn’t belong.
+I don’t chase trends, or force gear into content where it doesn’t belong.
 If something appears in my work, it’s because I use it and see a place for it in the future.
-More often than not, this is long before there’s any conversation about collaboration.
+More often than not, this is long before there’s any conversation about working together.